Monday, May 16, 2016

 Mom did two things which drove home to me the lessons of respect for the elderly.
 One was her volunteerism.
 She visited the Jones Rest Home in Orange every single Saturday (and probably more than that, while we were at school), bringing me in tow.
 My two older siblings never came on these visits, and I learned later that it was because the residents at Jones just took a shine to me and enjoyed my visits.
 Thus, every Saturday I trailed Mom down the halls visiting our favorite residents, getting to know a few of them fairly well.

 The other was sharing our Thanksgiving.
 There was a man named Mr. Spurlock at Jones, and as long as he was alive Dad would drive by the home to pick him up to spend Thanksgiving with our family.
-I have memories of him laboriously walking up our sidewalk and entering our dining room to take his seat at our table.
+I have memories of him laboriously walking up our sidewalk and entering our dining room to take his seat at the table.
 If you were to look at our pictures from those years you would see Mr. Spurlock right there alongside the members of his adopted family, at least for that holiday.
-It must have been a very special time that made a huge difference in that man's life, thanks to mom.
+It must have been a very special time that made a huge difference in that man's life, thanks to Mom.

 A day or so later she attended the lady's funeral.
-After the service was over a big, strapping police officer approached Mom and asked her about that watch, and that he thought he should have it since he was her son.
+After the service was over, a big, strapping police officer approached Mom and asked her about that watch, and that he thought he should have it since he was her son.

 Thank you, Mom, for your spunk and example.